Point of Sale

 Restaurants use an employee evaluation form to assess a staff member’s performance over a certain period of time.
 These forms facilitate performance reviews, which usually happen around an employee’s milestones at the restaurant (i.e. three-month, six-month, one-year anniversaries).

 Our employee evaluation form measures performance in various aspects of someone’s current role AND assesses opportunities for professional growth.
 When you invest in your employees’ success, they’ll be more invested in the success of your restaurant.
-They’re likely to work at your restaurant longer, saving you from hiring and training new employees.
-That time and money stays in your pocket.
+They’re likely to work at your restaurant longer, which reduces turnover and ultimates saves you from hiring and training new employees.
+That’s time and money that stays in your pocket.

 For starters, we highly recommend filling out the form before meeting with your employee for their performance evaluation, so you can objectively evaluate the employee.